Q: What is the council-manager form of government as used by the City of Madison Heights?

 Q: Where do managers get their experience?

-A: Nearly 67 percent of managers surveyed by the ICMA have a master’s or a other advanced degree, and have spent an average of 19 years in the local government management profession.
+A: Nearly 73 percent of managers surveyed by the International City/County Management Association (ICMA) have a master’s or a professional degree.
+Respondents indicated that they had spent an average of 17 years in the local government management profession.

 Q: Do managers participate in local politics?